-Halloween: Celestial Origins Ween
+Halloween: Celestial Origins

-What do you associate with Halloween?
-Trick-or-Treating, costumes...astronomy?
-After all, Halloween is an astronomical holiday!
+Halloween is an astronomical holiday!
 Learn the history of Halloween and how it fits into the seasons as a "cross-quarter day."
 Also explore the night sky and learn what planets, constellations, and stars will be out on your Halloween evening.